meows/racket/docs/challenge-9.md

 think of, but it often surprises scientists by finding its way into nature in all sorts of places.

-One possible reason is if you're a plant or animal part that wants to have this shape which efficiently turns upon itself, and you're trying to figure out how big the next part should be...
+One possible reason we find Fibonacci in nature is if you're a plant or animal part that wants to have this shape which efficiently turns upon itself, and you're trying to figure out how big the next part should be...

 ![fib-geometry](https://upload.wikimedia.org/wikipedia/commons/thumb/2/2e/FibonacciSpiral.svg/640px-FibonacciSpiral.svg.png)